Cartagena, Colombia

 Is Cartagena safe for a destination wedding?

-The Walled City, Getsemaní, and Bocagrande are well-policed tourist zones and very safe for visitors.
-Colombia has undergone an enormous transformation in safety over the past two decades, and Cartagena is the country's flagship tourism destination.
-Standard precautions apply: use authorized transportation, stay in well-known neighbourhoods, and keep valuables secure.
-Your wedding planner will arrange all transfers and logistics.
+The Walled City, Getseíaní, and Bocagrande are well-policed tourist zones and very safe for visitors.
+Colombia has undergone an enormous transformation in safety over the past two decades, and Cartagena is the country’s flagship tourism destination.
+Standard precautions apply: use authorised transportation, stay in well-known neighbourhoods, and keep valuables secure.
+Your wedding planner will arrange all transfers, logistics, and venue security.

 How do international guests fly to Cartagena?